Ascending Passage .com HOME PAGE.

 believe in "doubles," as the old classic writers believed in man's

-entity, a sort of spiritual other self, to be propitiated and
+entity, a sort of spiritual other self.
+This Ka was to be propitiated and

 ministered to, presented with gifts, and served with energy and ardor.